By Eric Lim

 Also on display in the outdoors are two vintage cars which many of us may not have seen in our lifetimes.

 Our next stop is at a row of five shops displaying vintage items.
-The first shop has a collection of old grandfather’s clocks and brass brass bowls.
+The first shop has a collection of old grandfather’s clocks and brass bowls.

 By definition, these are longcase weight-driven pendulum clocks.
 In fact, their early name was "longcase clock".
 The change in name was brought about in 1875 by a popular song "My Grandfather’s Clock" by American songwriter Henry Clay Work.